vkubiv/operation_result/README.md

 ## Limitations and drawbacks

-* Dart generics do not supports variadic parameters, so you need to use specific types like `Errors2`, `Errors3` etc.
+* Dart generics do not support variadic parameters, so you need to use specific types like `Errors2`, `Errors3` etc.
 And corresponding function like `forward2`, `forward3`, `success2`, `failure2` etc.

 * Most of checks are done on runtime.